 \begin{lemma} If $z_1$, $z_2$, $z_3$, $z_4$ are contained in the same totally real totally geodesic subspace, then $\X_1$, $\X_2$. $\X_3$ are real numbers. \end{lemma} \begin{proof} Let $\iota$ be the anti-holomorphic involution fixing the totally real totally geodesic subspace.
 Then for $i=1,2,3$, applying $\iota$ we get $\X_i=\overline \X_i$.
 Hence all the cross-ratios are real. \end{proof}

-Summarizing the above lemmas we have the following. \begin{prop} Let $z_1$, $z_2$, $z_3$, $z_4$ are distinct points on $\partial \ch^3$.
-Then the cross ratios $\X_1$, $\X_2$ and $\X_3$ are real numbers if and only if $z_1$, $z_2$, $z_3$, $z_4$ all lie on the same chain or the same totally real totally geodesic subspace. \end{prop}
+Summarizing the above lemmas we have the following. \begin{prop} Let $z_1$, $z_2$, $z_3$, $z_4$ be distinct points on $\partial \ch^3$.
+Then the cross-ratios $\X_1$, $\X_2$ and $\X_3$ are real numbers if and only if $z_1$, $z_2$, $z_3$, $z_4$ all lie on the same chain or the same totally real totally geodesic subspace. \end{prop}